gopai/paireportsclient/API.md

  * HTML default configuration

 ### Filters
-<p>The API allows you to filter reports using key-value pairs.
-The format for filters is</p>
+The API allows you to filter reports using key-value pairs.
+The format for filters is

 `F_[Column name]=[Column filter]`

-<p>We can see that there are two attributes for a column in the above line: Column Name and Column Filter.
+We can see that there are two attributes for a column in the above line: Column Name and Column Filter.
 The Column Name, as the name suggests, is the name of the column and is the key portion of the filter statement.
-The Column Filter will be applied as a filter to that column and is the value of the key.</p>
+The Column Filter will be applied as a filter to that column and is the value of the key.

-<p>The F_ indicates that this is a filter for a column.
-An example would be a Column Name of “City” with a Column Filter of “Billings” (e.g. F_City=Billings).
-In this case, the F_ would indicate that in the “City” column, we want results that contain the text "Billings."</p>
+The F_ indicates that this is a filter for a column.
+An example would be a Column Name of “City” with a Column Filter of “Billings” (e.g. `F_City=Billings`).
+In this case, the F_ would indicate that in the “City” column, we want results that contain the text "Billings."

 ### Visibility
 We can take this a step further by adding visibility to columns.
 Visibility simply lets us show, or hide, a given column and can be set to either true or false.
 Setting the visibility to true shows the column and populates the filter if applicable.
 Assigning it a value of false removes the column from the report.
 The format for visibility is